 Rhubarb is a tart spring vegetable that's in season from April to June.
 (Some grocery stores might stock it year round.)

-Rhubarb or Rainbow Chard: I have, in the past, confused rhubarb with rainbow chard.
-Rhubarb stalks are often (but not always) sold without the poisonous pale green leaves.
-Rainbow chard has edible, large, dark, leafy greens on top.
+Rhubarb stalks are typically sold without the poisonous pale green leaves.
+Red chard has edible, large, dark, leafy greens on top.

 How Do I Pick Out the Best Rhubarb?

 The best rhubarb should be firm and glossy-- similar to the best celery.
 Pass on the flimsy or wilted stalks.
 Keep your rhubarb in a cool, dry space (like the fridge), and try to use it within a week.

 Quick Tip: Did you forget to use your rhubarb, and it went limp?
 Try soaking it in cool water for about 30 minutes to help perk it back up.

 Rhubarb Recipes to Celebrate Spring

 Unlike some vegetables, you probably don't want to take a big ol' bite of fresh, uncooked rhubarb.
 (I've tried.
 It doesn't taste great.
 At all.)

 Instead, check out these spring-tastic rhubarb recipes, and devour this pretty pink treat!

 Pairing Tip: Strawberry and rhubarb are a classic sweet and sour combination.

 One way to prepare rhubarb is to cook it with sugar and a little water until it releases its tart, delicious juices.